malradhi/MiSTR/README.md

 ```

-This will generate the following files for each participant (e.g., `sub-08`):
+This will generate the following files for each participant (e.g., `sub-XX`):

 - `*_feat.npy`: Wavelet + prosody features extracted from iEEG
 - `*_spec.npy`: Ground-truth Mel spectrogram from original audio